prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

-Now we can compute all available types of interactions (seven types: hydrogen bonds, salt bridges, repulsive ionic bonding, Pi-cation, Pi-stacking, hydrphobic interactions, and disulfide bonds) for protein structure by passing selected atoms (*atoms*) to :meth:`.Interactions.calcProteinInteractions` method:
+Now we can compute all available types of interactions (seven types: hydrogen bonds, salt bridges, repulsive ionic bonding, Pi-cation, Pi-stacking, hydrophobic interactions, and disulfide bonds) for protein structure by passing selected atoms (*atoms*) to :meth:`.Interactions.calcProteinInteractions` method:

 .. ipython:: python